Click to Rate and Give Feedback

 Sets the diversion header in the request.
 This is the auto attendant pilot number of the user's mailbox extension number.

-Specifies the number that is used in the diversion header.
+Specifies the number used in the diversion header.

-Specifies the SIP port number for the calls to the UM server.
+Specifies the SIP port number for the calls to the Unified Messaging server.

 Logs information about the call to a log file only.